-- The acts and practices of respondent as alleged in this complaint constitute unfair or tive acts or practices in or affecting commerce in violation of Section 5(a) of the Federal Commission Act.
-2007, THEREFORE, the Federal Trade Commission this day of has issued this complaint against respondent.
+21. The acts and practices of respondent as alleged in this complaint constitute unfair or deceptive acts or practices in or affecting commerce in violation of Section 5(a) of the Federal Trade Commission Act.

+THEREFORE, the Federal Trade Commission this twenty-eighth day of June, 2007, has issued this complaint against respondent.

 By the Commission.

 Donald S. Clark Secretary